mikeydgithub/Read-Me-Pro/README.md

   ## Tests

-  Tests include using the generator to properly display the answers to these questions.
+  Running the generator in terminal and testing for results.

   ## License